ROCKLAND COUNTY WOMEN'S BAR ASSOCIATION BY-LAWS

 Section 5 - Admission Procedure

-All persons desiring membership in the Chapter shall complete an application, in such form as may be determined by the board of directors.
-The application form shall require the applicant to affirm that she is a member in good standing of the Bar to which she has been admitted, except in the case of a preadmission member who shall affirm that she is engaged in the study of law, has graduated from law school or is awaiting admission to the Bar.
+All persons desiring membership in the Chapter shall complete an application, in such form as may be determined by the Board of Directors of the Chapter (hereinafter the “Board”).
+The application form shall require the applicant to affirm that she is a member in good standing of the Bar to which she has been admitted, except in the case of a Preadmission Member who shall affirm that she is engaged in the study of law, has graduated from law school or is awaiting admission to the Bar.
 The application shall also require the applicant to affirm a statement of intention to further the purposes of the Chapter.
-The application shall be reviewed for accuracy by the membership committee and all applicants meeting the criteria set forth in this article shall be admitted to membership upon paying the appropriate dues for the membership year.
+The application shall be reviewed for accuracy by the Committee on Membership and all applicants meeting the criteria set forth in this Article shall be admitted to membership upon paying the appropriate dues for the membership year.

 Section 1 - Classes of Dues

 For purposes of establishing the amount of membership dues, the members shall be divided into the following classes: